robtucker/pyspark-tooling/README.md

 # define a new cluster
 cluster = Cluster.from_defaults(
-    # the name of the cluster is normally the name of the application
+    # the name of the cluster
     cluster_name="my_cluster_name",
     # the s3 path to where the logs will be saved
     log_uri="s3://my_bucket/logs",